Thu, Feb 17|

 To show the power of “the other person,” COMET uses a concept called Gravity Assist.
 Think of the launch of the Mars Rover.
 Space engineers did not launch the Rover directly to Mars.
 They knew it would not have enough energy to get there by itself.
 Instead, they launched it towards the moon.
 The moon’s gravity pulled in the Rover and then pushed it towards Mars.
 Just by being there, the moon changed the Rover’s trajectory so that it successfully reached its destination.
 Similarly, you can provide that “conversational gravity assist” by being the person who helps someone avoid crisis and head back towards wellness.

-- All women farmers, landowners and conservationists from the Polk, Barron and Dunn county regions are welcome to attend-- whatever your background, from beginners to experts!
+- All women farmers, landowners and conservationists from the Polk, Barron and Dunn county regions are welcome to attend-- whatever your background.

 - Attendees will receive a Zoom link upon registering.